Legal citation

 Legal citation is the practice of crediting and referring to authoritative documents and sources.
 The most common sources of authority cited are court decisions (cases), statutes, regulations, government documents, treaties, and scholarly writing.

 Typically, a proper legal citation will inform the reader about a source's authority, how strongly the source supports the writer's proposition, its age, and other, relevant information.
-This is an example citation to a United States Supreme Court court case: